 Damaged leaves in the form of slits and broken leaves are often the result.

-They often get severely damaged after shipping and need to be trimmer or fall off entirely.
+They often get severely damaged after shipping and must be trimmer or fall off entirely.

-It is more that it can be unappealing for the eye and this is why some people will decide to cut off damaged leaves or sections of it.
+It is more that it can be unappealing for the eye, which is why some people will decide to cut off damaged leaves or sections of it.

-Brown leaves can be a cause of your plant being sunburnt because of too much sunlight.
+Brown leaves can cause your plant to be sunburnt because of too much sunlight.
 Other reasons might be nutrient deficiencies as well as underwatering.

-To get to the root cause let’s have a look at sunburn.
-In most cases, multiple leaves will start to show browning that is caused by too much direct sunlight.
+To get to the root cause, let’s look at sunburn.
+In most cases, multiple leaves will show browning caused by too much direct sunlight.

 Anthuriums do not like to dry out completely.
-Specifically the Anthurium warocqueanum likes to sta lightly moist and should never dry out completely as this might lead the plant to go downhill quickly.
+Specifically, the Anthurium warocqueanum likes to stay lightly moist and should never dry out completely as this might lead the plant to go downhill quickly.

 Let’s now move over to yellow leaves.

-Yellow leaves can have many different reasons such as overwatering, underwatering, stress, nutrient deficiency, not enough humidity, or the cause can be natural as old leaves will turn yellow and fall off at some point in time.
+Yellow leaves on Anthurium warocqueanum can have many different reasons, such as overwatering, underwatering, stress, nutrient deficiency, and not enough humidity, or the cause can be natural, as old leaves will turn yellow and fall off at some point.

-However I would say the most common reason is overwatering.
-Whenever leaves are turning yellow on my plant and it is not the oldest leaf I will check the roots.
+However, I would say the most common reason is overwatering.
+Whenever leaves turn yellow on my plant, and it is not the oldest leaf, I will check the roots.

-This should be fairly easy to do as Anthurium warocqueanum is an epiphytic plant and shouldn’t be in dense substrate.
+This should be fairly easy as Anthurium warocqueanum is an epiphytic plant and shouldn’t be in a dense substrate.

-If the roots are brown and mushy you can have a look at the next section on what to do about it.
+If the roots are brown and mushy, you can look at the next section on what to do about it.

 Black mushy roots are a bad sign.
-Not everything is lost but it is cleary a sign that you have to act fast.
+Not everything is lost, but it is a sign that you must act fast.

-If you spotted that roots come easily off from your plant and they feel mushy and rotten, you are dealing with root rot.
+If you spotted that roots come easily off your plant and feel mushy and rotten, you are dealing with root rot on your Anthurium.

-In a nutshell what you have to do is to remove and soft and mushy roots that are black.
-It is best to snip them off with a disinfected pruning shear or scissors just above the rotting sections.
+In a nutshell, what you have to do is to remove soft and mushy roots that are black.
+Sniping them off with a disinfected pruning shear or scissors just above the rotting sections is best.

-Once this is done you need to wash the remaining roots thoroughly under running water in your sink.
+Once this is done, wash the remaining roots thoroughly under running water in your sink.

 Then you will have to disinfect your pruning shears or scissors again so you are not transferring the infection to a different plant you might be cutting next.

-The pathogens leading to root stay in the soil and also on your pot and you need to get rid of them for good to stop the spread.
+The pathogens leading to root stay in the soil and your pot, and you need to get rid of them for good to stop the spread.